Leahy Law: Withholding of assistance

-The U.S. government rarely publicizes decisions to deny cease assistance under the Leahy Law.
+The U.S. government rarely publicizes decisions to deny assistance under the Leahy Law.
 The vast majority of requests for assistance are cleared immediately; in 2011, only 1,766 units and individuals out of approximately 200,000 were barred from receiving aid because of gross violations of human rights.

 In 1998, financing from the Export-Import Bank was denied for thirty-nine of 140 armored police vehicles being bought by Turkey because those vehicles were destined for 11 provinces where police had been implicated in abuses of human rights.
 The manufacturer, General Dynamics, ultimately provided the financing for the thirty-nine vehicles.

 Indonesia's elite Komando Pasukan Khusus (Kopassus) was subject to a 12-year ban on U.S. security assistance after it was implicated in a series of kidnappings and murders of activists in the late 1990s.

 In 2010 outrage over extrajudicial killings committed by the armed forces of Pakistan led to the suspension of aid to "about a half-dozen" units of the Pakistani army.

 A 2013 report by Freedom House described the Leahy Law as "an invaluable tool in preventing U.S. assistance to military or police units that commit human rights abuses" and added that "it is invoked sparingly and only in egregious cases of specific violence".

-In 2014, Major General Paul Eaton(retired) spoke in support of the law, saying, "the value of the Leahy Law is that it serves as a moral guide to the application of U.S. military engagement.
+In 2014, Major General Paul Eaton (retired) spoke in support of the law, saying, "the value of the Leahy Law is that it serves as a moral guide to the application of U.S. military engagement.
 Some in the U.S. armed forces have argued that the law frustrates U.S. partnership at precisely the moment we need most to influence better behaviors.
 This dilemma has a solution embedded in the amendment itself, which provides that if human rights remediation has begun, U.S. assistance can be brought to bear."

 Senator Leahy said of the law: "This is a law that works, if it is enforced ...
 We can help reform foreign security forces, but they need to show they are serious about accountability.
 If not, we are wasting American taxpayers' money and risk prolonging the abusive conduct that we seek to prevent."